PedroXA/PedroXA/README.md

 > 1 Corinthians 15:58 Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your labor is not in vain in the Lord.

 <h2 align="center">About me 🧠</h2>
-<p align="center">My name is Pedro Henrique, born in Minas Gerais / Brazil, fascinated to acquiring knowledge in every type of productive content, currently i'm in a deep study about JavaScript Ecosystem.
-And as a curious human being i would like to taste a bit of every known part that humanity can offer.</p>
+<p align="center">My name is Pedro Henrique, born in Minas Gerais / Brazil, fascinated to acquiring knowledge in every type of productive content, currently i'm in a deep study about JavaScript Ecosystem. </p>

 <p align="center">Some tech that I use or I'm studying:<p/>